BobBuildTool/bob/doc/manual/configuration.rst

 To define one or more tools, a recipe must include a ``provideTools`` section that defines the relative execution path and library paths of one or more tool aliases.
-These aliases may be picked up by the upstream recipe by having ``tools`` in the ``use`` attribute of the dependency.
+These aliases may be picked up by the downstream recipe by having ``tools`` in the ``use`` attribute of the dependency.

 Sandbox operation